Edmond, Oklahoma: 20th century

 In the early 20th century, Edmond was known as a sundown town.
-Racial covenants barred property sales to individuals of races other than white people or Native Americans in every neighborhood built between 1911 and 1949 except the Edmond Highway Addition in 1924.
-Racial housing covenants in the United States became unenforceable in 1948 after the Shelly v.
+Racial covenants barred property sales to individuals of races other than White people or Native Americans in every neighborhood built between 1911 and 1949, except the Edmond Highway Addition in 1924.
+Racial housing covenants in the United States became unenforceable in 1948 after the Shelley v.
 Kraemer decision by the United States Supreme Court.

+In 1925, a new city charter was written for the city, including a still-enforced requirement that all candidates for mayor or city council be freeholders, or landowners within the city.

-Edmond was the site of a workplace shooting on August 20, 1986, in which 14 people were killed and six wounded by Patrick Sherrill, an ex-postman who then committed suicide.
-This event was the deadliest killing in a string of U.S. postal employee murder–suicides which inspired the slang term "going postal".
+Edmond was the site of a workplace shooting on August 20, 1986, in which 14 people were killed and six wounded by Patrick Sherrill, a postman who then committed suicide.
+This event was the deadliest killing in a string of U.S. postal employee murder–suicides that inspired the slang term "going postal".
 A memorial to the victims of the attack stands outside the U.S. Post Office in downtown Edmond.

 The city was the subject of a Tenth Circuit Court of Appeals case challenging the depiction of a Christian cross on the city seal, raising issues concerning the Establishment Clause of the U.S. Constitution.
 In May 1996, the Supreme Court let stand a Federal Appeals Court ruling ordering the city to remove the cross from the seal.
 Rather than replace the cross, the city council voted to leave the spot blank so as to "remind people of what was there," as well as this being the least expensive way to comply.

 21st century

 A memorial service for famed Oklahoman baseball player Bobby Murcer was held in Edmond on August 6, 2008, at the Memorial Road Church of Christ.
 Among the some 2,000 attending the memorial were Reggie Jackson, Derek Jeter, Andy Pettitte, and former Yankees manager Joe Girardi.

+In 2011, Darrell Davis was elected as the first Black city councilor in Edmond's history, and in 2021, he was elected the first Black mayor of Edmond.